nloehlein/nivo/README.md

 ## Installation

-In order to use nivo, you just have to pick the scoped `@nivo` packages according to the charts you wish to use.
+In order to use nivo, you just have to pick the scoped `@x-nivo` packages according to the charts you wish to use.

 ```
-yarn add @nivo/bar @nivo/sankey ...
+yarn add @x-nivo/bar @x-nivo/sankey ...
 ```

 ## Features